 5. Pedag Metatarsal Pads or Strutz Foot Pads

-Metatarsal pads are simple and unobtrusive foot pads that help straighten and flatten the toes so that they can bear their fair share of your body weight.
-Metatarsal pads—whether they be of the stick-and-place variety, such as Pedag metatarsal pads, or of the “mobile” variety, such as Strutz foot pads—help spread your transverse foot arch, promote proper forefoot fat pad positioning (to protect the heads of your metatarsal bones), and restore a healthy balance between the tendons that flex and extend your toes.
+Metatarsal pads are simple and unobtrusive foot pads that help straighten and flatten your toes so that they can bear their fair share of your body weight.
+Metatarsal pads—whether they be of the stick-and-place variety, such as Pedag metatarsal pads, or of the “mobile” variety, such as Strutz foot pads—help spread the heads of your metatarsal bones (to give your nerves and blood vessels more room to pass), promote proper forefoot fat pad positioning (to protect the heads of your metatarsal bones), and restore a healthy balance between the tendons that flex and extend your toes.
 They also address and prevent ball of foot pain caused by problems such as hot spots, neuromas, sesamoiditis, and capsulitis—all common foot complaints among cyclists.

 SHOP METATARSAL PADS